Serge Baguet: Career

 He was the son of the ex-cyclist Roger Baguet.
 He was married to Sandra Rasschaert and they have a son (Sam).
 Baguet started his professional cycling career in 1991.
 He worked for Lotto for five years and one year for Vlaanderen 2002.
 His major victories were stages in the Tour du Limousin and the Tour of Britain.
 After six years pro-cycling, he became a roofer.

-In 2000, he made a comeback in the cycling-milieu (again with Lotto) and won his biggest victory in his career: a stage in the Tour de France.
-In 2005 he won two stages in the Vuelta a Andalucía and became Belgian national cycling champion.
+In 2000, he made a comeback in the cycling-milieu (again with Lotto) and won the biggest victory in his career: a stage in the Tour de France.
+In 2005 he won two stages in the Vuelta a Andalucía and became the Belgian national cycling champion.

 In 2006 and 2007, Baguet rode for the second big Belgian UCI ProTeam: Quick Step-Innergetic.
 He retired at the end of the 2007 season.

 Baguet died on 9 February 2017 after a two-year battle against colon cancer.